 Continue Reading →

-The New York Giants have a rich football history dating back to 1925 that includes 32 playoff appearances and four Super Bowl championships.
-Fans and the team hope that this continues as the Giants started a new chapter in their history at MetLife Stadium in 2010.
-In September 2005, both the Giants and Jets announced
+The New York Giants boast one of the richest traditions in professional football, with a history dating back to 1925 that includes numerous playoff appearances and four Super Bowl championships.
+That legacy entered a new era in 2010 with the team’s move to MetLife Stadium.
+In September 2005, the Giants and the New York Jets

 Continue Reading →